 Socioeconomic barriers

 Since the 1980s, Laos has made considerable progress in moving from a command economy to a mixed economy with market features.
-Prices are set by the market, the Lao kip is convertible and profits from foreign investments can be transferred abroad.
+Prices are set by the market, the Lao kip is convertible, and profits from foreign investments can be transferred abroad.
 However, competition operates within a weak institutional and regulatory framework.
 This encourages a “deals-based” business culture, reducing predictability and transparency.
-When disputes arise, the legal system fails to provide businesses with protection against those with powerful political connections.
-Likewise, while efforts have been made to provide foreign businesses with certainty, they remain vulnerable to arbitrary decision-making and collusion between local business and political interests.
-The government also retains ownership of what it considers strategic state enterprises, which are concentrated in the transportation, telecommunications, electricity, insurance and banking sectors.
-It is an active player in the large and growing hydropower industry, which has attracted criticism for financial reasons over the review period.
+When disputes arise, the legal system fails to protect businesses from those with powerful political connections.

 Market organization